Art/Art History

 Attributes: GEP Art/Literature, Non-Western Studies (GEP), Undergraduate

-ARH 104 Intro to Global Architecture (3 credits)
+ARH 104 History of Global Architecture (3 credits)

 This course introduces students to the history of architecture - its major figures, works, movements, and historical eras.
 It encourages students to analyze major buildings within a broader context and challenges them to reflect on the cultural and political implications of the built environment.
 Students will gain familiarity with the most significant architectural styles, structural approaches, building materials, and technological innovations that have shaped architecture throughout human history.